Xbox Series X vs Xbox Series S: which Xbox will be right for you?

-Xbox Series X vs Xbox Series S will be a common question on the minds of consumers this holiday season.
+Xbox Series X vs Xbox Series S will be a common question on the minds of consumers come November 10, 2020.
 With Microsoft releasing two next-gen consoles for gamers to enjoy, both of which look set to be attractive propositions depending on your needs, it might be difficult to decide which console is right for you.

 First up is the Xbox Series X, Microsoft’s flagship console that’s capable of 4K graphics and promises to be the most powerful console ever made.
 It’s a technical marvel on paper, and has a unique, tower-style design that we’ve never seen from a console manufacturer before.
-It’s set to cost a pretty penny, though, with rumors suggesting it will retail for a high price, placing it in direct competition with the PS5.
+It’s set to cost a pretty penny, though, at $499 / £449 / AU$749, placing it in direct competition with the PS5.

+The Xbox Series S is far more affordable, however, albeit a less powerful alternative for consumers to consider.
+It’s digital-only, so you’ll be at the mercy of the Microsoft Store for any purchases you make.
+It's set to release on November 10, 2020, alongside the Xbox Series X.

 - Xbox Series X vs PS5: how do the two consoles stack up?